-During Math Camp 6th through 12th grade students will use pre-algebra and algebra to solve problems related to their daily lives, and tackle real life world issues, as well as any created by their own imaginations.
+During Math Camp 3rd through 8th grade students will solve problems related to their daily lives, and tackle real life world issues, as well as any created by their own imaginations.
 Campers will engage in math exploration and discovery through hands-on activities and technology.
 Math workshops are blended with activities in creative arts, including drama, music, drawing, and painting.
 At the end of camp families are invited to an Open House to celebrate students’ achievements, including an assortment of math projects.

 STEAM Camp is designed to expose students entering 1st through 12th grades to all components of STEAM (Science, Technology, Engineering, Art, Math) via hands-on activities related to this summer’s exciting themes (TBD).
 Keeping exploration and imagination in mind, students will research, design, construct, measure, and experiment using materials such as recycled items, student-made and pre-made kits, and Makey Makeys.
 At the end of camp families are invited to an Open House to celebrate students’ achievements of STEAM-related projects.

 Students in 1st through 12th grades will explore the world of theater through activities that engage their voices, bodies, and imaginations.
 They will have opportunities to write and perform individual and group skits; learn improvisational and acting techniques; and design scenery, props, and costumes.
 Theater camp is designed to bring out the performer in all students, outgoing or shy!
 At the end of camp families are invited to an Open House to watch student performances.